Why you should never /reload on Spigot, Bukkit, and Paper

 Use the plugin-provided reload command, for example

-If you've modified any jar files, reloading the server WILL create an unstable server, even if you can't notice it.
+If you've replaced any jar files, reloading the server WILL create issues, even if you don't notice it.
 The